fdschneider/oldwebsite/blog/_drafts/graph_hygiene.md

 I recently got myself the books of Edward Tufte.
 His publications are said to have revolutionised visual communication.
 At least that's what visual communicators say.
 Only very slowly, his principles made their way into scientific graphs as well.
 But they are far from being universally applied.

-I want to summarize some of the points that I found extremely useful for my visual communication in science.
+I want to summarize some of the points that I found extremely useful for visual communication in science.

 ## Data ink ratio
 Occams razor on graphs.